Maximising Your Retirement: When to Transfer from CPF OA to SA

 1. Make Cash Top-Ups to Your CPF Special Account (SA) or Retirement Account (RA)

-Making voluntary cash top-ups to your CPF SA (if you are below 55) or RA (if you are 55 and above) can significantly boost your retirement savings thanks to the power of compounding interest.
-Additionally, voluntary top-ups also qualify for tax relief of up to $8,000 per calendar year.
+Voluntary cash top-ups to your CPF SA (if you are below 55) or RA (if you are 55 and above) can significantly boost your retirement savings due to the power of compounding interest.
+Additionally, such top-ups may qualify for tax relief.
+However, starting from 1 January 2025, there are important changes to note:

 2. Leave Your CPF Savings Alone to Grow Your Retirement Income